-Executive management and independence of the Board of Directors
+Executive Management and independence of the Board of Directors

-None of the members of the Board of Directors have served in the executive management of the Company or of any of its direct or indirect subsidiaries in the three financial years preceding the period under review.
-Valeria Gavazzi and Stefano Premoli Trovati have served on the boards of directors of direct or indirect subsidiaries of the Company.
-Giovanni Bertola has held such positions until the Annual General Meeting 2013.
-Valeria Gavazzi is a significant shareholder of the Company, and Stefano Premoli Trovati is managing director of Barguzin Participation SA, Luxembourg, a holding company holding shares in the Company.
-Refer to information on members of the Board of Directors, "Related Party Transactions", note 24 to Consolidated Financial Statements of Carlo Gavazzi Holding AG and note 4 to Financial Statements of Carlo Gavazzi Holding AG and to section 1 of this report concerning the disclosure of significant shareholdings.
+None of the members of the Board of Directors have served in the Executive Management of the Company or of any of its direct or indirect subsidiaries in the three financial years preceding the period under review.
+Valeria Gavazzi and Stefano Premoli Trovati have served on the Boards of Directors of direct or indirect subsidiaries of the Company.
+Valeria Gavazzi is a significant shareholder of the Company.

+For additional information on members of the Board of Directors and "Related Party Transactions" refer to note 23 to the Consolidated Financial Statements of Carlo Gavazzi Holding AG, note 4 to the Financial Statements of Carlo Gavazzi Holding AG and to section 1 of this report concerning the disclosure of significant shareholdings.